 This course approaches drawing as a way of thinking and seeing.
-Students will be introduced to a range of drawing issues, as well as a variety of media, including charcoal, graphite, ink, oil stick, collage, string, wire and clay.
+Students will be introduced to a range of drawing issues, as well as a variety of media, including charcoal, graphite, ink and oil stick.
 Subject matter includes still life, the figure, landscape and architecture.
 Representation, abstraction and working from imagination will be explored.
-A structured independent project will be completed at the end of the term.
+A structured independent project will be given at the end of the semester.

 The course focuses on the social forces that shape design thinking.
 Its objective is to introduce architectural and urban design issues to build design and critical thinking skills from a multidisciplinary perspective.
 The studio is team-taught from faculty across disciplines to expose students to the multiple forces within which design operates.

-This junior studio will focus on a number of specific design techniques in a highly regimented manner.
-We will continue to sharpen our skills in model-building, with emphasis placed on the value of accurate representation both by fostering craft and by exploring novel techniques of fashioning and representing precise geometries.
+This course will focus on a number of specific design techniques in a highly regimented manner.
+The theme of this semester will be the relationship between geometry and matter in the development of a piece of furniture.
+We will explore the nature of these complex surfaces and the effects of a limited but continuous enclosed environment on human functions.
+We will elaborate our skills in model-building, with particular emphasis placed on the value of accurate representation both by fostering craft and by exploring novel techniques of fashioning and representing precise geometries.